dflock/duncanlock.net/content/posts/tech/the-smart-guide-to-stack-overflow-zero-to-hero.rst

 :date: 2013-06-10 19:19:40
 :tags: howto, stack overflow, site guide
 :meta_description: How to use Stack Overflow effectively, how to build reputation and become a valued member of the site.
-:status: draft

 .. figure:: /static/images/stackoverflow-logo-is-made-of-people-diagram.png

-	StackOverflow is made of people.
-Lots and lots of people.
+	StackOverflow is made of people - lots and lots and lots of people.

-Seemingly like everything else in the world, Stack Overflow is getting more & more competitive as time passes.
-Generating a good reputation - and even finding good questions to answer - is becoming harder and harder, as more and more people compete for less unanswered questions.
+Seemingly like every&shy;thing else in the world, Stack Overflow is getting more & more competitive as time passes.
+Gaining a good reputation - and even finding good questions to answer - is becoming harder and harder, as more and more people compete for less and less unanswered questions.

 This is *great* if you want to find an answer - but makes it much harder for newcomers to get started and build a reputation on the site.

-This guide will help you jump-start your reputation on StackOverflow and get more out of the site.
+This guide will help you jump-start your reputation on StackOverflow and help you get more out of the site.

 How to find questions you can answer
 ======================================